plopp.inspector#

 str, default:'black') – Color of masks (overridesmask_cmap).mode (

-Literal['point','polygon'], default:'point') – Select'point'for point inspection or'polygon'for polygon selection with total intensity inside the polygon plotted as a function ofdim.nan_color (
+Literal['point','polygon','rectangle'], default:'point') – Select'point'for point inspection,'polygon'for polygon selection, or'rectangle'for rectangle selection with total intensity inside the shape plotted as a function ofdim.nan_color (

 str|None, default:None) – Color to use for NaN values.norm (